 Ahhh, such interconnected issues, right?!
 Now it might be easier to make some of the important connections between population growth and reproductive justice – and to clarify how global climate change’s effects on some of the poorest regions in the world might also be a result structural inequalities related to healthcare.
 In other words, one way to help mitigate the many social and environmental effects of high fertility rates throughout the world is to increase access to care, particularly for women.

-One important, incremental solution that we advocate for is to increase access to contraceptives and family planning by promoting policies and investing in politicians and political parties that make these vital connections and actively work to oppose them.
+One important solution that we advocate for is to increase access to contraceptives and family planning by developing key allies in Congress who will invest in U.S. family planning aid.
 Reproductive justice, in terms of access to healthcare, contraceptives, family planning, and education, is vital to decreasing fertility rates and thus the incidence of extremely young mothers, even amidst a changing global climate.
 And, as you might have already imagined, funding for domestic and international family planning is completely under attack.

 Batha, E. 2015.
 Malawi Bans Child Marriage, Lifts Minimum Age to 18.
 Reuters.